What Are the Different Types of Persuasive Essay?

 Before you look into the similarities and differences between the different types of persuasive essays, it will be sensible to define these four kinds of essays briefly.

-While it is important to recognize the characteristics and features that differentiate different types of persuasive essays, it is equally important to consider the writer’s role.
+While it is important to recognise the characteristics and features that differentiate the various types of persuasive essays, it is equally important to consider the writer’s role.

-Here is a similar article; How to Start an Essay That Grabs Attention of the Readers
+Here is a similar article; How to Write an Essay?

-A well written argumentative essay improves the scholar’s credibility and authority in their respective field of research.
+A well written argumentative essay improves the scholar’s credibility and authority in the respective field of research.